 Pizza Pan with no Holes

-Pans with no holes, also known as smooth pizza pans, allow less heat to reach the crust, resulting in a soggy, moist, and sweet pizza.
+Smooth pizza pans or pans with no holes are meant for thick-crust pizzas.
+These pans allow less heat to reach the crust and prevent moisture loss underneath the crust from a perforated surface.
+Therefore, the resulting pizzas are moist, softer and sweet.
 In addition, pans without holes don’t let the moisture escape and retain it.
 The outcome is a chewy, sugary, and less crispy pizza.

 Pros